 10. THE TARGETED VICTIMS ARE MOSTLY CHILDREN OR TEENS

 ‘It’ likes the taste of children because their fear is particularly delicious, plus they are easier to catch than adults.
 But what about the Demogorgon?
-In Stranger Things it seems equally as drawn to adults as it is to children, although it’s not yet clear whether he kills for nutrition or sport.
+In Stranger Things, it seems equally as drawn to adults as it is to children, although we are yet to learn its ulterior motives (if it had any) or why it was suddenly able to move between the Upside Down and the regular world.
 For obvious reasons, many have compared the Demogorgon to the monster with the same name from D&D.

 Evidently the Hawkins lab has a fixation with children, having taken the newly born Eleven hostage after drugging the mother and giving the child psychic abilities.
 Due to Eleven’s name, it seems as though there could be other numbered children scattered across various labs, but this remains to be seen.